-The Vice President for Finance and Administration heads the Division of Finance and Administration, composed of multiple units, including: Administrative Services, Budget Office, Human Resources, Employee Assistance Program, Facilities, Parking Services, Environmental Health and Safety, and Information Technology Services.
-The FSU Police Department is a fully accredited law enforcement agency whose goal is to enhance the safety of the University and surrounding community in a manner conducive to the goals of education and research.
+The Vice President for Finance and Administration heads the Division of Finance and Administration, composed of multiple units, including: Administrative Services, Budget Office, Human Resources, Employee Assistance Program, Facilities, Transportation & Parking Services, Environmental Health and Safety, and Information Technology Services.
+The FSU Police Department, also part of the Division, is a fully accredited law enforcement agency whose goal is to enhance the safety of the University and surrounding community in a manner conducive to the goals of education and research.

-The Vice President for Faculty Development and Advancement promotes faculty development and advancement throughout the University, provides continuous support through the duration of a faculty member's career, connects the interests of faculty and administration; interprets and enforces Faculty Senate policies and the Board of Trustees/United Faculty of Florida Agreement; coordinates the degree-development process; engages in creative problem-solving related to faculty and student-academic issues, and supports faculty applications for national and international awards.
+The Vice President for Faculty Development and Advancement promotes faculty development and advancement throughout the University, provides continuous support through the duration of a faculty member's career, connects the interests of faculty and administration; interprets and enforces Faculty Senate policies and the Board of Trustees/United Faculty of Florida Agreement; coordinates the degree-development process; engages in creative problem-solving related to faculty and student academic issues, coordinates the Academic Honor Policy; and supports faculty applications for national and international awards.

 The Vice President for Research leads the Office of Research/Division of Sponsored Research, providing assistance to University faculty seeking information and assistance in applying for or managing grants or contracts with an outside agency.
-Among many other services, the office advises faculty of resources available to identify agency funding sources; advises faculty of funding agency requirements for proposal submission; reviews and approves proposals for extramural funding; administers awards on behalf of FSU; and builds collaborative research partnerships.
+Among many other services, the office advises faculty of resources available to identify agency funding sources; advises faculty of funding agency requirements for proposal submission; reviews and approves proposals for extramural funding; administers grant-related awards on behalf of FSU; and builds collaborative research partnerships.
 The Office of Research also oversees the Council on Research and Creativity and the Institutional Review Board (commonly known as the "Human Subjects Committee").

-The Vice President for Student Affairs heads the Division of Student Affairs and administers Division personnel actions, budgeting, technology integration, foundation and development activities, student affairs research and other special topics.
-The Division of Student Affairs collaborates with students, faculty, and staff to create welcoming, supportive and challenging environments that maximize opportunities for student learning and success.
+The Vice President for Student Affairs leads the Division of Student Affairs to ensure the success of all students.
+The Vice President for Student Affairs also administers Division personnel actions, budgeting, technology integration, foundation and development activities, student affairs research, and other special topics.
+The Division of Student Affairs collaborates with students, faculty, and staff to create welcoming, supportive, and challenging environments that maximize opportunities for student learning and success.
 The Division facilitates student development and promotes civic and global responsibility.
-The Division of Student Affairs oversees the Center for Leadership and Social Change, the Center for Global Engagement, University Housing, University Health Services, Counseling and Psychological Services, the

-Department of Student Support and Transitions, Oglesby Union, and the Career Center, among others.
+Student Affairs oversees the Center for Leadership and Service, the Career Center, the Center for Global Engagement, University Housing and Childcare, University Health Services, Campus Recreation, Counseling and Psychological Services, Student Conduct and Community Standards, Office of Title IX, New Student and Family Programs, Fraternity and Sorority Life, Student Engagement (Student Organizations and Student Government), the Student Union, the Department of Student Support and Transition (Victim Advocate Program, Case Management Services, and Accessibility Services), and the Panama City Campus Department of Student Affairs.